jest-community/jest-extended/CONTRIBUTING.md

  - Each matcher should be placed in it's own directory inside of the `matchers` directory.
  - A matcher directory should contain the following:
    * index.js - An export of the matcher in the format expected by Jest.
 See the docs for an [example](http://facebook.github.io/jest/docs/en/expect.html#expectextendmatchers).
-Note: the test outcome messages must be a function that returns a string (this caught me out 😉)
+Note: the test outcome messages must be a function that returns a string (this caught me out 😉).
-   * index.test.js - Tests that uses the new matcher and make sure it passes
+   * index.test.js - Test suite that uses the new matcher and make sure it passes.
-   * predicate.js - The function that tests the actual value meets the expected value / behavior
+   * predicate.js - The function that tests the actual value meets the expected value / behavior.
-   * predicate.test.js - Tests for the predicate both true/false cases must be covered
+   * predicate.test.js - Tests for the predicate both true/false cases must be covered.
- - [`jest-matchers-utils`](https://github.com/facebook/jest/tree/master/packages/jest-matcher-utils) is being used for syntax highlighting of error messages
+ - [`jest-matchers-utils`](https://github.com/facebook/jest/tree/master/packages/jest-matcher-utils) is being used for syntax highlighting of error messages.
+   * See the Jest docs for an [example usage](https://facebook.github.io/jest/docs/en/expect.html#thisutils)
+ - Jest's [`expect`](https://github.com/facebook/jest/tree/master/packages/expect) package is being used to access their deep `equals` function.
+   * `import { equals } from 'expect/build/jasmine_utils';`
- - Once a matcher has been created it needs to be added to the `src/matchers/index.js` re-export
+ - Once a matcher has been created it needs to be added to the `src/matchers/index.js` re-export.
- - Docs for the new matcher should be added to the README under the API section
+ - Docs for the new matcher should be updated in the API section of the README.md to no longer say `Unimplemented`.

 ## Committing and Pushing changes